edgio-docs/edgio-docs/src/pages/guides/security/origin_shield.md

     -   **Found (Valid TTL):** If a cached version of the requested content is found with a valid time-to-live (TTL), then the shield POP will respond with that cached content to the edge server.
 The edge server will then forward that response to the client.

-        Our service was able to serve the requested content without communicating with your web servers.
-In addition to improving performance, it eliminates bandwidth and load on your network.
+        Our shield POPs can serve cached content without communicating with your web servers.
+In addition to improving performance, this eliminates bandwidth and load on your network.

     -   **Stale:** If a stale version of the requested content is found, then the shield POP will revalidate the cached asset with the web server.